 - Book a Pink Jeep Tour—Explore some of Sedona’s hidden off-roading gems via a pink Jeep!

 Looking for something more romantic?
 Couples can book a stay at one of Sedona’s luxury hotels and treat themselves to a high-end spa and resort experience—ooo la la.
+You should also check out my guide on easy hikes in Sedona, AZ.

 #12 Jerome, AZ — Ghost Hunter’s Day Trip From Scottsdale